Toinne/HYF-react-week4-excercise/README.md

 3. Split up the list by `category`

 - Remove the overview `Route` and add 2 new routes to `/work` and to `/private`.
 - Instead of component define a `render` property on the `Route`.
 - The `render` property should be implemented with a function that returns the `TodoList`
 - The `TodoList` should be returned with a prop `category`and the value being either `work` or `private` depending on the route.
 - See https://reacttraining.com/react-router/web/api/Route/render-func for an example.
-- In `TodoLisst` filter the todos that do not match the category.
+- In `TodoList` filter the todos that do not match the category.
     - In the `render` function, `this.state.todos` should be filtered with `.filter`
     - Keep the `todos` that match `this.props.category`